Jump to the contentJump to the footer

 Knowledge Hubs and Service Centre case study reports

-We are slowly releasing briefs and reports on the case studies implemented by the WaterPIP knowledge hubs and service centres.
-Currently available:
+Several briefs and reports on the case studies implemented by the WaterPIP knowledge hubs and service centres are provided here.

 Irrigation performance assessment Abadiska and UAAIE irrigation scheme, Ethiopia - ECDSWCo